8cott/8cott/README.md

 ## About Me

-I am a full-stack software engineer with an extensive tech background.
+I am an experienced full-stack software engineer with an extensive tech background.
 I completed the Software Development Professional Certificate program at New York University (NYU), where I gained expertise in HTML, CSS, JavaScript, React, Node.js, MongoDB, Postgresql, Cybersecurity, Python, Django, and advanced programming concepts.

 ## Skills